sdind/BRB-seq_workflow/reformat_gtf_geneExt/readme.md

 The reformat_gtf_for_GeneExt.py script is designed to correct common formatting issues in GTF files so that they are compatible with GeneExt.

 In particular, it:
--Ensures that gene features include a gene_id attribute.
+- Ensures that gene features include a gene_id attribute.
 - Ensures that transcript features include both gene_id and transcript_id attributes.
 - Reorders attributes in exon, CDS, intron (and similar) lines so that gene_id appears before transcript_id.
 This minimal formatting is required by GeneExt to correctly parse gene, transcript, and exon information.